shuber/curl/README.markdown

 }
 ```

+Run `php composer.phar update shuber/curl`

 ## Usage

 ### Initialization

-Composer should autoload the package, so you just need to include it
+Composer should autoload the package, so you just need to include it.

 	use shuber\Curl\Curl;